 - Phase 2 involves four components that integrate practice-based performance improvement initiatives with focused clinical practice.

 - Four synthesis and application modules (which are live, one-hour workshops/seminars) cover key practice issues in applying and adapting motivational interviewing to specific practice settings.

 - Simulation and interactive learning modules pair each participant with a motivational interviewing coach and a simulated client, with whom the participant meets "in treatment" over a two-week period.
 Individualized coaching and feedback on practice is provided in real-time.

-- A virtual community of practice (CoP) is integrated throughout the course, with motivational interviewing coaches providing customized practice-based performance improvement initiatives.
+- A virtual community of practice (CoP) is integrated throughout the course, and provides three months of post-course learning support.